| Chiefs

 in the area, and whose son Nawab Fateh Ali Khan also played a key

+role in promoting processions.
 The current Nawab, who is also the license holder for the central

 procession, is also named Raza Ali Khan.
 His three sons are Nawab